trepidacious/boxes-sbt/README.md

 boxes-sbt
 =========

 Experimental SBT version of boxes.
-Should become th new main version.
+Should become the new main version.

 Installation
 ------------